 Cleaning and frequent disinfecting touchpoints are essential.
 When using microfibre cloths to disinfect, fold, and use a new section for each touchpoint.
 Always allow disinfected surfaces to air dry.

-Here are some ways on how commercial cleaners do COVID 19 cleaning and disinfection:
+Here are some ways on how commercial cleaners in Sydney do COVID 19 cleaning and disinfection:

 1. Phones – spray disinfectant into a dedicated microfibre cloth and wipe the outside of the phone, keys, and handle.